lukso-network/docs/docs/contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md

 error LSP7DecreasedAllowanceBelowZero();
 ```

-Reverts when trying to decrease an operator's allowance to more than his current allowance
+Reverts when trying to decrease an operator's allowance to more than its current allowance.

+&lt;br/&gt;

 ### LSP7InvalidTransferBatch